 For another Bible chapter related to Tarsus, see Acts 11.
 For historical images illustrating Paul’s time in Damascus, see Life in the Holy Land.

-Tarsus (Ancient History Encyclopedia).
-A lengthier article tracing the city’s history.
+Tarsus (World History Encyclopedia) A lengthier article tracing the city’s history.

-Images of Tarsus, Turkey (University of Michigan).
-A series of old photographs taken during the Near East Expedition of Francis W. Kelsey in 1920.
-Includes a photo of Cleopatra’s Gate (apparently called St. Paul’s Gate at the time) and the Roman temple.
+Images of Tarsus, Turkey (University of Michigan) A series of old photographs taken during the Near East Expedition of Francis W. Kelsey in 1920.
+Includes a photo (under point #10) of Cleopatra’s Gate (apparently called St. Paul’s Gate at the time).
 A second part can be found here.

-Tarsus pictures – Turkey (Dick Osseman).
-Gallery of photographs of Nemrut Dag.
+Tarsus pictures – Turkey (personal website) Gallery of photographs of Tarsus.